Eichstätt witch trials: Third phase 1613–1630

 The by far largest persecution phase of so-called witches in the Prince-Bishopric of Eichstätt began 1613 when Johann Christoph von Westerstetten became Prince-Bishop there.
-In 1611 and 1612 about 260 witches were already been executed under his authority in Ellwangen where he had been provost since 1603.
+In 1611 and 1612, about 260 witches had already been executed under his authority in Ellwangen where he had been provost since 1603.
 As in Ellwangen the persecutions in Eichstätt were driven systematically and affected more and more the center of the bishopric and also men.
 80% of all victims fell in his governance.
 After the execution of one woman in 1613 between 3 and 25 executions were carried out each year from 1616 to 1630.

-Altogether at least 199 people were accused and 176 (150 women and 26 men) of them executed for witchcraft in the Prince-Bishopric of Eichstätt in these 18 years.
+Altogether, at least 199 people were accused and 176 (150 women and 26 men) executed for witchcraft in Eichstätt during these 18 years.

 The massive pursuance ended suddenly in July 1630 when the Holy Roman Emperor Ferdinand and Prince-elector of Bavaria Maximilian prohibited the witch-hunt in the Franconian Circle at the Diet of Regensburg (1630).
-Westerstetten left Eichstätt 1631 and went to Ingolstadt where he died in 1637.
+Westerstetten left Eichstätt 1631 and went to Ingolstadt, where he died in 1637.

 Last executions after 1700

 About 75 years later a 15-year-old boy called Balthasar Gorck was sentenced to death for witchcraft in 1705.
-The last known execution in Eichstätt affected Walburga Rung, a pauperized girl at the age of 22, on November 22, 1723.
+The last known execution in Eichstätt affected Walburga Rung, a 22 year old pauper, on 22 November 1723.